 Pulitzer Amsterdam is a great luxury choice with first class amenities and a lovely central location on Prinsegracht (western canal belt).
 It’s walking distance from everything, but a fair distance away from the Red Light District and other noisy parts of Amsterdam.

-Mid Range: Citizen M makes for a comfortable and modern stay in Amsterdam.
+Citizen M makes for a comfortable and modern stay in Amsterdam.
 Rooms come with an Ipad and a big selection of entertainment options.
 We also recommend Motel One Amsterdam and Motel One Waterlooplein as it’s good bang for buck, with an excellent breakfast.
-Lloyd Hotel can also be good value, and it’s centrally located.
-Hotel prices in Amsterdam can vary wildly depending on time of year and availability.

 You’ll generally get the best value booking short stay apartments in the Netherlands, especially in Amsterdam’s historic center during the summer and popular holidays like New Year’s and King’s Day.
-If you’ve never used Airbnb, sign up here for free and receive $40 credit off your first stay!
-The best deals on hotels can usually be found on booking.com (based in Amsterdam).
+If you’ve never used Airbnb, sign up here for free and receive a discount off your first stay!
+Book listings with consistently great reviews for the best experience.